-- will be allowed.
-If surface water is available to the areas that receive groundwater irrigation, it must be used first, prior to any groundwater pumping.
-No new wells will be permitted in the lower aquifer. - (2) When 75% of allowable cumulative subsidence in a subsidence management area is documented to have occurred, landowners will be required to no groundwater pumping in the lower aquifer from wells contributing to subsidence will be allowed.
-However, landowners may pump the remainder of their Tier I transitional allocation from the upper aquifer. - (3) When 100% of allowable cumulative subsidence in a subsidence management area has been documented to have occurred, landowners will be required to cease pumping from wells contributing to subsidence.
-To help the landowner mitigate or offset these impacts, the GSA will work with the landowners in these areas to take actions as described in Section 3.3.2 of this Plan. - 4.4.
-Reporting Data: Landowners with wells subject to a CSMO shall directly report metered pumping data from designated wells and associated irrigated areas for accounting within the GSA groundwater accounting system (currently BasinSafe).
-The GSA may conduct site visits from time to time to verify readings. - 4.5.
-Notice of proposed CSMO: Either concurrently with the Notice of Determination of an Exceedance, or separately, the GSA will provide notice of intent to adopt the proposed CSMO to affected landowners and provide a period of at least 45 days to submit written or verbal comment and input on the proposed CSMO. - 4.6.
-Public Hearing/Adoption of Management Action: After allowing at least 45 days of public review of a proposed CSMO, the GSA will hold a public hearing, at the conclusion of which it may adopt, amend, or decline to adopt the proposed CSMO.
-In making its decision the Board will consider technical data and information provided by the GSA staff and consultants as well as any technical data an information provided by affected property owners or interested members of the public. - 4.7.
+(3) When water levels exceed 150% of the MT level in an area, no transitional pumping will be allowed.
+To help the landowner mitigate or offset these impacts, the GSA will work with the landowners in these areas to take actions as described in Section 3.3.2 of this Plan.

+4.4.
+Reporting Data: Landowners with wells subject to a CSMO shall directly report metered pumping data from designated wells and associated irrigated areas for accounting within the GSA groundwater accounting system (currently WaterMark).
+The GSA may conduct site visits from time to time to verify readings.

+4.5.
+Notice of proposed CSMO: Either concurrently with the Notice of Determination of an Exceedance, or separately, the GSA will provide notice of intent to adopt the proposed CSMO to affected landowners and provide a period of at least 45 days to submit written or verbal comment and input on the proposed CMO.

+4.6.
+Public Hearing/Adoption of Management Action: After allowing at least 45 days of public review of a proposed CMO, the GSA will hold a public hearing, at the conclusion of which it may adopt, amend, or decline to adopt the proposed CMO.
+In making its decision the Board will consider technical data and information provided by the GSA staff and consultants as well as any technical data an information provided by affected property owners or interested members of the public.

+4.7.
 Enforcement: The GSA will establish an administrative record supporting its decision to adopt a Corrective Subsidence management Order.
 Any adopted plan or order, including any landowner or well owner obligations, will be considered an administrative enforcement decision, appealable and enforceable through judicial action as specified by GSA Policy XXX.